oracle/node-oracledb/doc/api.md

 ##### Description

-Returns an object containing pool queue statistics, pool settings, and related environment variables.
+Returns a [PoolStatistics object](#poolstatisticsclass) containing pool queue statistics, pool settings, and related environment variables.
 The object is described in [Connection Pool Monitoring](#connpoolmonitor).
 Note that this is a synchronous method.

 Recording of statistics must have previously been enabled with [`enableStatistics`](#createpoolpoolattrsstats) during pool creation or with